 Initial issues of Fullerphones were made up from converted field telephone sets.
 This type, however, appeared to be not the most successful.
 Towards the end of 1916, the Fullerphone was firmly established, and by 1918 most divisions had adopted Fullerphones for all their forward communication circuits.
 After the Armistice, more improvements and modifications of the instrument were carried out.
 The basic principle, however, was never changed.
 In about 1937 a fully re-designed model, the Mk.
 IV, went into service.
-This (and its later variations) can be considered as the most successful model, not only being more sensitive than its predecessors, it had also a simplified buzzer-chopper, and was easy to use as it carried no telephone set.
-Although the Fullerphone was devised as a non-overhearable signalling set for static warfare, it was again widely used during World War Two because of its capability to work simultaneously with a telephone over the same line and working through very long or leaky lines where telephone or telegraph traffic was impossible.
+This (and its later variations) can be considered as the most successful model, not only being more sensitive than its predecessors, it had also a simplified replaceable buzzer-chopper, and was easy to use as it carried no telephone set.
+Although the Fullerphone was devised as a non-interceptable signalling set for static warfare, it was again widely used during World War 2 because of its capability to work simultaneously with a telephone over the same line and working through very long or leaky lines where telephone or telegraph traffic was impossible.
 In the South West Pacific, for example, the Australians made extensive use of the Fullerphone, notably in New Guinea.

 A photograph of Capt.
 A.C.
 Fuller taken in World War 1.

 An application for a patent was filed in Sep.
 1917 and granted in Sep.
 1919.